SteMMo33/PizzeriaNAOrdini/readme.txt

 TIP: To be installable, Chrome requires that you provide at least a 192x192px icon and a 512x512px icon.
 But you can also provide other sizes.
 Chrome uses the icon closest to 48dp, for example, 96px on a 2x device or 144px for a 3x device.
-Chrome ha indicato che l'appplicazione poteva essere installata quando ho aggiunto l'icona 144x144.
+Chrome ha indicato che l'applicazione poteva essere installata quando ho aggiunto l'icona 144x144.

 Basic off-line experience: pagina custom con messaggio.